shopware/shopware/src/Docs/platform/5-orm/10-parent-child.md

 # Parent/Child

 The parent/child concept is useful for entities with inheritance.
-The parent record has all required fields filled in and is a valid entity in it self.
+The parent record has all required fields filled in and is a valid entity in itself.
 A child can now optionally overwrite fields which are different to the parent.

 ## Inherit a field